 Can I request an internal audit’s assistance?

-Any member of management can contact RGB Accounting for our audit services or to consult on an issue.
-Your request will be reviewed by our staff and we will decide how to best meet your needs.
+Any member of management can contact RGB Accounting for our audit services or consult on an issue.
+Our staff will review your request, and we will decide how to meet your needs best.
 We are always available to advise you on your business policies and procedures.
 We also offer in-house consulting services on internal control matters and provide suggestions and recommendations for your business.

 How long do audits generally take?